Stork-Oracle/stork-external/chains/initia_minimove/README.md

 # Aptos

-This directory contains the contract related code for Stork on Aptos.
+This directory contains the contract related code for Stork on Initia MiniMove.

  - [Contract](contracts)
  - [CLI](cli)